 References in the literature: there are gaps identified in the literature about early warning systems and the to alert vulnerable groups, but nothing was found regarding the verification of the reception of the message by the target audience.

 Modelling and visualization of chemical and radiological threats' dynamics

-To enhance operations when hazardous materials are involved, there is a for fast and accurate of the concerned territory at the pre-event and response phase (for the incident-specific attributes that cannot be anticipated at the planning phase).
-Detailed forecasts and models (predictive modeling capabilities) need to be produced in real time with incident-specific variables.
+To enhance operations when hazardous materials are involved, there is a for fast and accurate of the concerned territory at the pre-event and phase (for the incident-specific attributes that cannot be anticipated at the planning phase).
+Detailed forecasts and models (predictive modeling capabilities) to be produced in real time with incident-specific variables.
 The incident commander needs to understand both the current situation, and how it will evolve ( dynamic).

 Time is a critical factor.